amjadalbaba/Health_Insurance_Cost_Predictor/README.md

 ## Project Overview
 * Created a tool that estimates the charge that a customer should pay based on his/her situation.
-* Drawing insights and some business startegies or plans that a health insurance company should implement.
+* Drawing insights and some business strategies or plans that a health insurance company should implement.
 * Used cross validation to draw out which will give the best model among: Linear, Lasso, and Random Forest Regressors.

 ### Resources Used